‘No need to reinvent the wheel.’ That was fine for the past. But accelerating progress makes reinventing wheels an absolute imperative.

 Which is a circular irony (which also gives us a ‘circular’ pun): we aren’t effective at reinventing wheels in the marketplace, because we don’t encourage reinvention in the learning-place.

 And now we are discouraging the reinvention of wheels in the thinking-place.
 If we can’t encourage teachers to be open-minded thinkers, there is no way they will ever teach students to be open-minded thinkers, and to think creatively.

 Biting My Tongue

 And more than that, it’s important because they just might come up with a solution that never occurred to me.
-And perhaps, they will come up with a solution that has never occurred to anyone.
+And perhaps, they will come up with a solution that has never occurred to anyone else, either.